 Great orange wines for autumn: 12 to try

-Fittingly-coloured orange wines are also excellent choices, at once refreshing and generous, for these moody days when sun and rain might be out within the same hour.
+Fittingly-coloured orange wines are also perfect autumnal wines.
+At once refreshing and generous, for these moody days when sun and rain might be out within the same hour.
 And as the season’s produce starts to fill market stalls these amber-hued wines will give you perfect and versatile food pairing options.

 Scroll down for tasting notes and scores of 12 orange wines to try this autumn

-An orange wine is made by fermenting white grapes in contact with the skins, hence why they are also called skin-contact wines.
+An orange wine is made from white grapes fermented in contact with the skins – hence why they are also called skin-contact wines.

-Most commercially available white wine, on the other hand, is produced by separating the juice from the skins immediately or shortly after the grapes arrive at the cellar, thus preventing the extraction of colour.
+The light hue of most commercially available white wine is a result of the separation of the juice from the skins immediately or shortly after the grapes arrive at the cellar, by pressing the bunches.
+Fermentation happens without the skins thus preventing the extraction of colour, tannins and other polyphenolic compounds.

-As with some rosé wine production, the length of maceration (where skins are left in contact with the juice before, during and after fermentation) determines the colour intensity of the final wine.
-Temperature plus the vessel used for fermentation and/or ageing also have a role to play.
+The length of maceration (the period when skins are left in contact with the juice before, during and after fermentation) determines the colour intensity of an orange wine.
+Fermentation temperature as well as the vessel used for fermentation and/or ageing also have a role to play.

-In addition to colour, maceration extracts tannins and flavours compounds, which is why orange wines tend to have a distinct textural character and great food pairing appeal.
+As mentioned above, maceration extracts tannins and flavours compounds in addition to colour, which is why orange wines tend to have a distinct textural character (often described as grippy), some weight on the palate and, therefore, great food pairing appeal.

-The fact is that these techniques were historically used for all grapes, red and white, namely because these were often grown and fermented together.
-The concept of single-varietal wine and mono-varietal planting is somewhat recent in the history of wine.
+It’s sometimes said that orange wines are ‘white wines produced like a red’.
+However, historically, fermentation on the skins was the rule for all grapes, red and white, namely because these were often grown and fermented together.
+The concept of single-varietal wine and mono-varietal planting is very recent in the history of wine.

-And even when varieties started being planted and vinified separately, wines were rarely light and clear in the glass.
-Lightly hued white wines are a modern invention, only made possible by modern winemaking techniques such as cold settling, sterile filtration, temperature control and routine use of sulphites.
-Wines used to have a slight hue due to a degree of oxidation.
+Even when varieties started being planted and vinified separately, wines were rarely light and clear in the glass.
+Light-hued white wines are a modern invention, only made possible by modern winemaking techniques such as cold settling, sterile filtration, temperature control and routine use of sulphites.
+Wines used to have a slight hue due to a degree of oxidation if not skin contact.

-Countries like Georgia and Slovenia, where the style had remained firmly in production throughout the 20th century, found a new, enthusiastic audience and attracted new producers.
+Countries, like Georgia and Slovenia, where the style had remained firmly in production throughout the 20th century, found a new, enthusiastic audience and encouraged new producers.
+The vibrant natural wine community in Austria and Italy passionately embraced orange wines, with producers like Gut Oggau, COS, Claus Preisinger and Elisabetta Foradori releasing some of the defining wines of the dawn of the new millennium.

-Winemakers in Portugal, Spain and Italy started researching their own regions’ historical iterations of orange wine, while adventurous ‘new world’ winemakers also embraced orange styles.
+Winemakers in Portugal, Spain and Chile started researching their own regions’ historical iterations of orange wine – especially those produced in clay vessels – while adventurous ‘new world’ winemakers also embraced the style.
+Even producers in England and Wales are exploring the expressive potential of fermenting white grapes on their skins.

 While texture and complexity are attributes of all (good) amber-hued wines, they can also be extremely refined.
 You will find a range of expressions, and both adventurous and classical wine lovers will surely find an orange wine they love.
 This style is not as divisive as one might think.